mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Model](@id ACOptimalPowerFlowModelManual)
 To set up the AC optimal power flow, we begin by creating the model.
-To illustrate this, consider the following example:
+To illustrate this, consider the following:
 ```@example ACOptimalPowerFlow
 using JuliaGrid # hide
 using JuMP, Ipopt